shutogeorgio/imagine-debater/README.md

 > - 1 vs 1 battle
 > - Get one role and three items for each player
 > - player gets 10 sec to create strategy to defeat opponent
-> - In 1 min, appeal how your role is greater than opponent one
+> - In 1 min, appeal how your role is greater than opponent one by integrating items for enhancement
-> - do role vice versa as well and judge by other people
+> - Play a role vice versa as well and judge by other people

 You can also check from /overview routes